Whitepaper: Your In-Depth Guide to Last-Mile Delivery

 The last-mile is the final stage of package delivery; when the package is handed off to a local carrier to be brought to its destination.
 When it comes to logistics, the last-mile gets the lion’s share of attention because the success of last-mile delivery can make or break the customer experience with a retailer or online vendor.

 E-commerce has created a conundrum for carriers worldwide following its growth in popularity after the initial onset of the COVID-19 pandemic.
 Before COVID-19, the last mile was already experiencing cracks within the logistics process.
 These fissures were exacerbated when the pandemic began, as consumers chose to buy online, opting out of in-store visits.
 Today, the last-mile continues to be the most inefficient and expensive leg of the delivery process, accounting for upwards of 40 percent of total supply chain costs.

-As the world adapts to the sweeping changes brought by the pandemic, carriers are investing heavily into tech-forward solutions, such as parcel lockers, to improve delivery, grow customer satisfaction, and offer a future-proof, cost-effective tool that will mitigate any future unforeseen, disruptive events.
+As the world adapts to the sweeping changes brought by the pandemic, carriers are investing heavily into tech-forward solutions, such as click and collect lockers, to improve delivery, grow customer satisfaction, and offer a future-proof, cost-effective tool that will mitigate any future unforeseen, disruptive events.

 Ready to learn more?
 Download your free copy: